open-webrtc-toolkit/owt-server/doc/servermd/Server.md

         bin/init-all.sh [--deps] --hardware

-    If you want to enable GPU-acceleration through libyami, use following command:

-        bin/init-all.sh [--deps] --hardware --yami
    > **Note**: If you have already installed the required system libraries, then --deps is not required.

 2. Run the following commands to start the MCU: